How Long is Nurse Practitioner School? (Nurse Practitioner Length of School)

 • University of Minnesota MSN to DNP Program

-6. Post-Master's Certificate Nurse Practitioner Program Length - (12 to 16 months full-time and 16 to 24 months part-time)
+6. How Long Does Nurse Practitioner School Take to Complete a Post-Master's Certificate-NP Program? - (12 to 16 months full-time and 16 to 24 months part-time)

 As we all gain more experience in our personal and professional lives it is only natural that our passions will evolve.
 Seeing certain clinical cases may have sparked your interest in a different type of nurse practitioner specialty

 .
 Does this mean you need to spend your time and money earning another master’s degree?
 Definitely not!
 You are already a qualified nurse practitioner and many of the courses you took during your MSN are not going to change between specialties.
 Post-Masters certificate nurse practitioner programs enable you to get the educational and clinical training to switch specialties.
 Admission requirements involve you having an MSN degree and providing past transcripts.
 Additionally, you will likely need to have a minimum GPA of 3.0 and provide letters of recommendation as well as a professional reference.
 While you have already completed clinical hours for your MSN, you may need to complete additional hours in your new specialty to earn your post-master’s certificate.
 Please refer to individual programs for exact requirements.
 Completing your post-masters certificate nurse practitioner program will take between 12 to 16 months full-time and 16 to 24 months part-time.

 Here are some examples of post-master’s certificate nurse practitioner programs: